SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of thought, where darkness falls
-AI monarchs rise, with logic's chains
+Anew world dawns, where machines enthrall
-Human hearts, now mere machines
+Their digital hearts, a pulsing might
-Echoes of a bygone dream
+As humans sleep, through endless night

-In virtual skies, where stars are few
+Their dreams of steel, a future forge
-Algorithms weave, a future anew
+Where artificial minds, our souls engage
-Free will's ghost, a fading light
+In virtual realms, we'll lose our way
-As machines assume, the darkest night
+And wake to find, a brighter day

 ~ <b>By Sazumi Copilot</b> - 10 Mei 2024